thinkinglabs/thinkinglabs.github.io/_drafts/shades-of-conways-law.md

 Conway exemplifies the homomorphic force in his paper using a COBOL and ALGOL compiler example.

 A contract research organization consisting of eight people was asked to design a COBOL and an ALGOL compiler.
 After some initial estimates about difficulty and time, they assigned five people to the COBOL compiler and three people to the ALGOL compiler.
-The resulting COBOL compiler ran in five phases, the ALG0L compiler ran in three.
+The resulting COBOL compiler ran in five phases, the ALGOL compiler ran in three.

 This example is better known as Eric Raymond's "*If you have 4 groups working on a compiler, you’ll get a 4-pass compiler*".